2017

 Betsi Cadwaladr University Health Board

-Concerns summary Pervasive hospital admission delays due to insufficient beds were exacerbated by increased 'bed blocking' on weekends, stemming from reduced patient discharges.
+Concerns summary (AI summary) Pervasive hospital admission delays due to insufficient beds were exacerbated by increased 'bed blocking' on weekends, stemming from reduced patient discharges.
 This systemic issue poses a significant risk to timely patient care.

 Jennifer Clark